Tawnygoody/MS2-World-of-Rugby/TESTING.md

 ## Victory

-- Ensure once the user has correctly matched all the cards the Victory modal appears.
+- Ensure once the user has correctly matched all the cards the Victory modal shows.
 - Ensure when audio is on (mute icon should be showing) that background music will stop and a victory sound plays when the user has matched all the cards.
 - Ensure when audio is off (volume up icon should be showing) that a victory sound does not play when the user has matched all the cards.
 - Ensure the "Time Remaining" is displaying as the start time minus the amount of time the user has taken to complete the game.